 My time at SPS as a Media Specialist started in August 2017 where I worked on the front lines of our video department shooting and editing lectures, events, and marketing materials.

-Beth Semaya serves as the Associate Dean of Academic Affairs and as the Interim Academic Director, M.S.
-Information and Knowledge Strategy program at Columbia University’s School of Professional Studies.
+Beth Semaya serves as the Associate Dean of Academic Affairs at Columbia University’s School of Professional Studies.
 Prior to her current positions, she worked at the National Institute of School Leadership designing curriculum, assessments, and professional development training for the Executive Development Program.
 Concurrently, she was an Instructor at Teachers College, Columbia University.

 Dr. Semaya served at Pearson Education as the Grade Span Manager, English Language Arts Grades 9-12, where she provided the vision, leadership, and implementation for the content development and assessment of a digital, comprehensive teaching-learning system.
 Her primary research interest relates to how organizations and leaders within them can support professional development experiences that are ongoing, self-paced, collaborative, and personalized to challenge the status quo and imagine new possibilities for professionals.